tevaughan/region-fill-dirichlet/README.md

 $M_0.$  First $M_1$, which has $W_1=W_0/2$, has
 $H_1=H_0/2$, and is $2 \times 2$-binned; then
 $M_2$, $4 \times 4$; $M_3$, $8 \times 8$; etc.
-In each case, the superpixel contains the sum of the four corresponding pixel-values in the mask at the next higher stage of resolution.
-Find the greatest $N$ such that $M_N$ has at least one superpixel whose value is $2^{2N}$; that is, in $M_N$ at least one superpixel whose every corresponding pixel in $M'$ is 1.
+In each case, a superpixel contains the sum of the four corresponding pixel-values in the mask at the next higher stage of resolution.
+Find the greatest $N$ such that $M_N$ has at least one interpolable superpixel whose value is
+$2^{2N}$; that is, in $M_N$ at least one superpixel whose every corresponding pixel in
+$M'$ is 1, so that the superpixel is completely within the region to be filled and deeper within the region than the margin $m$.

 If $N>1$, then, for each such superpixel in
 $M_N$, let the four corresponding corner-pixels in $M'$ remain set to 1, but set the other
 $2^{2N} - 4$ corresponding pixels in $M'$ to
 zero.
-Keep track of each superpixel so treated, so that pixels on its boundary in $M'$ can contribute properly to the coefficients of the sparse, square matrix used in the solution and so that, after the solution is obtained, the superpixel's corresponding pixels in $M'$ (other than the corner pixels) can be filled by bilinear interpolation of the corners.
+Keep track of each interpolable superpixel, so that pixels on its boundary in the original image can contribute properly to the coefficients of the sparse, square matrix used in the solution and so that, after the solution is obtained, the superpixel's corresponding pixels in the original image
+(other than the corner pixels) can be filled by bilinear interpolation of the corners.
 Also, set all of the corresponding pixels at the intermediate resolutions to zero.

-Do the same thing in $M_{N-1}$ for each superpixel whose value is $2^{2[N-1]}$, in
+Do the same thing in $M_{N-1}$ for each interpolable superpixel, whose value is
-$M_{N-2}$ for each superpixel whose value is
+$2^{2[N-1]}$, in $M_{N-2}$ for each with value
-$2^{2[N-2]}$, etc., and concluding with the same treatment in $M_2$ for each superpixel whose value is 16.
+$2^{2[N-2]}$, etc., and concluding with the same treatment in $M_2$ for each with value 16.

 ### Prepare Linear Model

-When the size of the region to be filled is larger than, say, $16 \times 16$ pixels, the elimination of all but the four corner pixels from each full superpixel drastically reduces the size of the linear problem.
+When the size of the region to be filled is larger than, say, $16 \times 16$ pixels, the elimination of all but the four corner pixels from each interpolable superpixel drastically reduces the size of the linear problem.
 The remaining square matrix is still sparse, especially as the margin $m$ increases, but the matrix does become denser.
-Whenever a lone pixel $p$ in the linear system lie, say, to the left of the border of a full superpixel, the contribution from the border-pixel is computed as the bilinear interpolation of the two corner-pixels that bound that border.
+Whenever a lone pixel $p$ in the linear system lie, say, to the left of the border of an interpolable superpixel, the contribution from the border-pixel is computed as the bilinear interpolation of the two corner-pixels that bound that border.
 So $p$ is connected not just